z2lai/react-emotion-multi-step-form/Notes.md

 2. Render icons and active icon based on inputs and activeIndex
 3. Implement activeIndex management with input validation
 4. Once input is validated, return input value with a handler

+## Publish to NPM as React Component Library
+Use react-modern-library-boilerplate repo to publish library: https://github.com/transitive-bullshit/react-modern-library-boilerplate